enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Note:** One may try to vary the --skipPixelsNearCenter value if not interested in calculating the intensity in the immediate neighbourhood of the center of the mirror.
 The default value of 40 suffices for most cases.

-## Troubleshooting
+## Troubleshooting and FAQs

-1. **Python script takes too long to execute and display plots and images**
+1. **Python script takes too long to execute and display plots and images!
+Can I tweak some parameters?**

    **Potential Fix:** The detector only works if it is fed a decent quality image.
 Given this is true (a) Check the value of brightness toleance and try lowering it (e.g. 10) since wider the range - most pixels with similar intensities will lie between the range (b) Check the image resolution and reduce to 640x480.

-2. **Python script crashes with segfault or exits with other errors**
+2. **Python script crashes with segfault or exits with other errors!
+What could be the reason?**

    **Potential Fix:** Either comment or uncomment `#matplotlib.use('tkagg')` line at the top of the Python script (as applicable).
-Some Operating system packages may or may not need this for matplotlib and opencv.
+Some Operating system packages may or may not need this for matplotlib and opencv to work well together.
 Also ensure the image file exists at the location that is passed as an argument to the Python script.

-3. **Python script is unable to detect the mirror**
+3. **Python script is unable to detect the mirror!
+How do I correct this?**

    **Potential Fix:** Adjust p1, p2, minR, maxR, minDist parameters if necessary.
 The default values p1 (20), p2 (60), minR (10), maxR (0), minDist (5) are sufficient for majority of the cases.
 These parameters are critical to detect mirror from the photo using HoughCircularTransform function.